-Brown's 30 helps Miami beat No. 9 North Carolina 77-62
+No. 9 North Carolina outhustled by Miami, 77-62

+''The ball was lying on the floor, and we didn't have anybody dive for it,'' Williams said. ''They got it and made a 3.
+That was a big play.''

-CORAL GABLES, Fla.
-(AP) -- Freshman Bruce Brown needed only 11 shots to score a career-high 30 points, and the Miami Hurricanes deployed a swarming zone defense Saturday to upset the No. 9 North Carolina Tar Heels 77-62, ending their seven-game winning streak.
+So it went for the No. 9-ranked Tar Heels, who were outhustled and outscored by Miami.
+Freshman Bruce Brown needed only 11 shots to score a career-high 30 points, and the Hurricanes deployed a swarming zone defense Saturday to upset the Tar Heels 77-62, ending their seven-game winning streak.

+''It was a big-time kicking of our rear ends,'' Williams said. ''They were more aggressive in everything they did.''

 The Tar Heels' point total was a season low and 27 below their average, and they shot only 35 percent.
 The Hurricanes repeatedly got their hands on the ball against the taller Tar Heels, especially in the lane.